confluentinc/ksql/docs/installation/server-config/ccloud-ksql.rst

 #.
 Customize your ``/etc/ksql/ksql-server.properties`` properties file.

-    .. tip:: Only the KSQL Server must be configured to work with |ccloud|.
+    .. tip:: Only the KSQL server must be configured to work with |ccloud|.
 The KSQL CLI does not require any additional configuration.

     .. code:: bash